tigergraph/ecosys/tutorials/GraphRAG.md

 > **_Note:_** Vector feature is available in both TigerGraph Community Edition 4.2.0+ and Enterprise Edition 4.2.0+.

-If you prefer to start a TigerGraph Community Edition instance without a license key, please make sure the container can be accessed from the Copilot containers by add `--network copilot_default`:
+If you prefer to start a TigerGraph Community Edition instance without a license key, please make sure the container can be accessed from the GraphRAG containers by add `--network graphrag_default`:
 ```
-docker run -d -p 14240:14240 --name tigergraph --ulimit nofile=1000000:1000000 --init --network copilot_default -t tigergraph/community:4.2.0
+docker run -d -p 14240:14240 --name tigergraph --ulimit nofile=1000000:1000000 --init --network graphrag_default -t tigergraph/community:4.2.0
 ```

 > Use **tigergraph/tigergraph:4.2.0** if Enterprise Edition is preferred.